-Tools, implements, linens, and other nonelectrical items that have been removed from clean storage must be placed in covered and closed containers labeled "used" immediately after the service is completed, or immediately cleaned and disinfected or sterilized.
-Storage containers for used items must have solid sides and lids and must be cleaned and disinfected weekly or whenever visibly soiled.
-Disinfectant wipes or sprays may be used when the container is too large to be submerged in disinfectant.
+Immediately after each service, tools, implements, linens, and other nonelectrical items that have been removed from clean storage must be placed in covered and closed containers labeled "used" or immediately cleaned and disinfected or sterilized.

 Only cleaned, disinfected or sterilized, and properly stored tools and implements must be used on a client.

 A supply of disinfected or sterilized tools and implements, single-use supplies, and disinfectant must be present and available for use by practitioners.
 The supply must be sufficient, based on the practitioner and salon service volume, to ensure each client is serviced with tools and implements that are either properly cleaned and disinfected or sterilized each day.